-Easy sticky buns are made with a quick, made-from-scratch dough so you can have easy homemade sticky buns whenever you want them!
+Easy sticky buns are made with a quick, made-from-scratch dough so you can have gooey homemade sticky buns whenever you want them!

 Sweet rolls are a total weakness for me.
 I love cinnamon rolls, caramel rolls, and sticky buns!